GStreamer/gstreamer/markdown/design/caps.md

 other structure it will be copied over to the intersection with the same value.

-The intersection with ANY caps is always the other caps and the intersection with EMPTY caps is always EMPTY.
+The intersection with `ANY` caps is always the other caps and the intersection with `EMPTY` caps is always `EMPTY`.

 ### Union